 This index facilitates access to data crosstabs from the DataHaven Community Wellbeing Survey (DCWS).
 This large survey program has completed 45,000 live, in-depth interviews with randomly-selected adults in every Connecticut town in 2015, 2018, 2020, 2021, and 2022, so results are available for a large number of regions, towns, and neighborhoods.

 Please browse the index of regions and individual towns/cities below.
+You will also find a summary of survey data for many towns in our Town Equity Reports, available for all 169 towns in Connecticut.
 Contact us with questions regarding data access; much more granular estimates for specific areas or demographic groups are often available on request.

 Selected Large Regions